 Previously we had to strategically limit our data consumption to operations for the current calendar day to keep costs reasonable; now we can see broad flight plans (carrier + flight number) ~24-36 hours into the future, giving you a longer lead-time things like schedule changes and sports charters.

-- Fewer false alarms from equipment swaps
+Fewer false alarms from equipment swaps This was greatly improved with our December 1 updates.

 Tail numbers in these FAA data don't get assigned until closer to departure, so we're less likely to get a false alarm in the morning for a flight that gets its equipment swapped in the evening.